I7-Examples/The-Reliques-of-Tolti-Aph/docs/source.txt

 	change the damage incurred to the hits;
 	carry out the calculating damage modifiers activity with the defender;
 	let the hits be the damage incurred;
-	if the hits <= 0
+	if the hits <= 0:
-	begin;
 		say " - so no damage is done.";
 		stop;
-	end if;
 	if the original hits are not the hits, say ", leaving [hits] to take";
 	decrease the strength of the defender by the hits;
-	if the defender is killed
+	if the defender is killed:
-	begin;
 		say " - a fatal blow!";
-		if the player is the defender begin;
+		if the player is the defender:
 			end the game saying "You have been killed in combat";
 			stop;
-		end if;
 		carry out the dead body disposal activity with the defender;
 		if the defender is in the location, remove the defender from play;
 		award the permanent strength of the defender points;
-		repeat with the item running through things which are had by the defender begin;
-			move the item to the location;
+		repeat with the item running through things which are had by the defender: move the item to the location;
-		end repeat;
-	otherwise;
+	otherwise:
 		if the player is the defender, say ", reducing your strength to [strength of the player].";
-		otherwise say ", wounding [the defender] to a strength of [strength of the defender].";
+		otherwise say ", wounding [the defender] to a strength of [strength of the defender].".
-	end if.

 Section 3(f) - Striking blows